flother/gigs/README.rst

 =================================

 The data import is complete but the app is missing views and templates for outputting the data outside the Django admin app.
-I hope to rectify this shortly.
+This is in progress.

 Get in touch